Achieving 2 Year Olds

 Supporting least advantaged two-year-olds to get a better start

 A2YO was our four year national support contract for DfE delivered with our partners Mott MacDonald (2012-2016).
-This remains a key objective of the Government’s social mobility and childcare policies and offers up to 15 hours free early learning for least advantaged two year olds.
+This remains a key objective of the Government’s social mobility and childcare policies and offers up to 15 hours early learning for least advantaged two year olds.

 Our activities were focused on the statutory duties to fund places introduced in two phases in the Septembers of 2013 and 2014.
 In implementing the programme and in its continued delivery and development, there was a triple focus on:

 - Quality provision that best meets the needs of two-year-olds and their families

 - Developing places capacity in new and extended settings, and looking at new models of delivery